aranvhout/OMSS_generator/omss_documentation.md

 Voilà!
 The alternatives are now still modified in terms of `LITTLESHAPENUMBER`, as this attribute is governed by a `PROGRESSION` rule.
-However, since `COLOR` is now set to `FULL_CONSTANT`, it is less likely to be included as modification. the program selects other available AttributeTypes—such as `SHAPE` or `ANGLE`.
+However, since `COLOR` is now set to `FULL_CONSTANT`, it is less likely to be included as modification.
+Instead the program selects other available AttributeTypes—such as `SHAPE` or `ANGLE`.

-However, if you would increase the number of alternatives in the above example (for example to 32), at some point even the FULL_CONSTANT attributes will be modified!
+However, if you would increase the number of alternatives in the above example (for example to 32), at some point even the `AttributeTypes` goverend by `FULL_CONSTANT` will be modified!

 Alternative generation works in the same way for matrices consisting of multiple elements.
-Below we will create a matrix consisting of both a BigShape and Line element
+Below we will create a matrix consisting of both a `BigShape` and `Line` element

 ``` python
 import omss